Here are 5 things that property investors need to know about the London property market now.

 SPOTLIGHT: LONDON PROPERTY

-The uncertainty of the property market seems to have abated with many having finally made the decision on whether to hold or buy/sell over the course of the last 2 years.
+Now that the General Election has taken place and Brexit is underway, the uncertainty of the property market has abated with many having finally made the decision on whether to hold or buy/sell over the course of the last 2 years.

 Recent data shows the London property market to be more bullish than expected, with prime property picking up and attracting strong attention from international real estate investors.